CUBRID/cubrid-manual/en/intro.rst

 *   The CUBRID Manager is a GUI tool that allows users to remotely manage the database and the broker.
 It also provides the Query Editor, a convenient tool that allows users to execute SQL queries on the database server.

-*   The CUBRID Java SP server is an execuction server that processes Java stored procedures/functions passed from the database server.
+*   The CUBRID Java SP server is an execution server that processes Java stored procedures/functions passed from the database server.

 ..
 FIXME: For more information about CUBRID Manager, see http://www.cubrid.org/wiki_tools/entry/cubrid-manager.